Skip to main content

 Compute a quality score

-Composite of modularity, acyclicity, depth, and equality (geometric mean).
+Composite of modularity, acyclicity, depth, equality, and complexity (geometric mean of five axes).
 See docs/SCORING.md for formulas and how to interpret the breakdown.
-These four axes were chosen after surveying ~15 alternatives from the package-metrics literature (Martin's I/A/D, Lakos's NCCD, MacCormack propagation cost, Structure101 fat/tangle, reflexion models, cognitive complexity, hotspots, logical coupling, dead/duplicate-code detection); Martin's I and the Stable Dependencies Principle check are also shipped as a per-module diagnostic and an archy check rule.
-See docs/RESEARCH_METRICS.md for the full validation, what was shipped, and what was deferred and why.
+These five axes were chosen after surveying ~15 alternatives from the package-metrics literature (Martin's I/A/D, Lakos's NCCD, MacCormack propagation cost, Structure101 fat/tangle, reflexion models, cognitive complexity, hotspots, logical coupling, dead/duplicate-code detection); Martin's I and the Stable Dependencies Principle check are also shipped as a per-module diagnostic and an archy check rule.
+See docs/research/RESEARCH_METRICS.md for the full validation, what was shipped, and what was deferred and why.

 archy score path/to/project